smilies-polito/Veriside/docs/guide/exe_verilator.rst

    to VCD format usage, but the output is switching activity rather than signal values.
 This is useful for power analysis.

+   The re are two input arquments to this option, which are :code:`--side trigger <trigger>` and :code:`--side-module <module>`.
+   The first argument specifies the trigger for the SIDE tracing, which can be a signal name.
+The second argument specifies the module name for which the SIDE tracing is enabled.

 .. option:: --trace-coverage

    With :vlopt:`--trace` and ``--coverage-*``, enable tracing to include a